OpenBookPublishers/image-manager/doc/image-manager.md

 Authors should be notified to renumber their captions when the system becomes aware that this might be necessary.

+The system shall unobtrusively inform the author how many image upload are currently in progress.

 Image status
 ------------